smcphill/probable-enigma/README.md

     - the presenter **wants** a calculation result
     - the presenter **knows** how to present that result

 I've selected a CLI implementation, so will implement a CLI Parser, and CLI Presenter.
+I've selected Ruby [optparse](https://github.com/ruby/optparse) as it's part of the standard library, and the type coersion capabilities seem a great way to marshal user input.

 ### Developer notes